 More could have been said, but what was said was right.

-Meanwhile, however, the news side -- long a friendly venue for Chavism -- gave the dead dictator the warmest of goodbyes.
+Meanwhile, however, the news side -- long a friendly venue for Chavismo -- gave the dead dictator the warmest of goodbyes.
 He was a "dreamer," said the headline.

-The facts of the story were selective; the tone, admiring; Mr. Chavez's hard-left ideology all-but-endosed.
+The facts of the story were selective, the tone admiring, Mr. Chavez's hard-left ideology all-but-endosed.
 In snips below, pay special attention to connotative words, which I have italicized.
-The vocabulary is friendly and admiring, designed to give readers a good opinion of Mr. Chavez.
+The vocabulary is friendly and uncritically positive, designed to give readers a good opinion of Mr. Chavez.

 Rose from poverty in a dirt-floor adobe house . . . unrivaled influence . . . consolidating power . . . wielding the country's oil reserves as a tool for his Socialist-inspired change. . . gift for oratory . . . a dreamer with a common touch . . . not a stock figure . . . mixed ancestry . . . despised a power structure dominated by Europeanized elites . . . hated hunting down guerrillas . . . rose to power in democratic elections . . . upended the political order . . . sought to unite the region and erode Washington's influence . . .
 "The hegemonic pretensions of the American empire are placing at risk the very survival of the human species," he said in a 2006 speech . . . succeeded in curbing U.S. influence . . . breathed life into Cuba . . .
 [Cuba's] revolutionary leader, Fidel Castro, was not only an ally but an inspiration . . . forged a Bolivarian alliance . . . applauded when they expelled U.S. ambassadors . . . asserted greater state control over Venezuela's economy . . . enjoyed broad support . . . [he went] into the slums to establish health clinics staffed by Cuban doctors and state-run stores selling subsidized food. . . .

-Let's stop here and take note that the slum-visiting, clinic-establishing, food-subsidizing dictator all-but-destroyed the Venezuela economy, so that the shelves in the stores were often -- in recent times, usually -- bare.
+Let's stop here and take note that the slum-visiting, clinic-establishing, food-subsidizing dictator all but destroyed the Venezuela economy, so that the shelves in the stores were often -- in recent times, are usually -- bare.

 Cuban doctors -- men and women who had no choice in the matter -- staffed the clinics because Venezuelan doctors had fled the country.